 Receive new recipes updates in your email box:

 The pomegranate soju is naturally sweetened, packed with antioxidants and looks pretty in red.
+The auspicious symbolism of pomegranate and the beautiful red also makes this a perfect drink for Chinese New Year.

 Cooking from Taipei: